The Color of Justice

 Many police and security officials make judgments based on race, ethnicity, and religion.
 This book is the first in-depth look at racial profiling in Canada, using social science evidence, judicial decisions, media reports, and government and police documents.
 The work aims to foster understanding and reform by addressing why police profile, what damage it causes, and whether it is ever reasonable.

 |Editor||: Cengage Learning|

-Comprehensive and balanced, THE COLOR OF JUSTICE is the definitive book on current research and theories of racial, ethnic, and gender discrimination within America’s Criminal Justice system.
-The authors synthesize the best and the most recent research on patterns of criminal behavior and victimization, police practices, court processing and sentencing, the death penalty, and correctional programs, giving students the facts and theoretical foundation they need to make their own informed decisions about discrimination in the system.
+Comprehensive and balanced, THE COLOR OF JUSTICE is the definitive book on current research and theories of racial and ethnic discrimination within America's Criminal Justice system.
+The best and the most recent research on patterns of criminal behavior and victimization, police practices, court processing and sentencing, the death penalty, and correctional programs are covered giving students the facts and theoretical foundation they need to make their own informed decisions about discrimination in the system.
 Uniquely unbiased, THE COLOR OF JUSTICE makes every effort to incorporate discussion of all major race groups found in the United States.
 Important Notice: Media content referenced within the product description or the product text may not be available in the ebook version.

 |Author||: Christopher J. Lebron|